Search underway for Virginia toddler missing for more than a day

 We continue our search this morning for 2-year-old Noah Tomlin.
 If anyone has any information please contact HPD at 757-727-6111 or 1-888-LOCK-U-UP to remain anonymous. pic.twitter.com/CRFscc5aPG— Hampton VA Police (@HamptonVAPolice) June 25, 2019

 Authorities said his mother put him to bed at their home on Atlantic Avenue.
-She reported him missing several hours later.
+When she went back, she said he had disappeared.

+About 10 hours after initially tucking him in, she reported him missing, police said.

 The boy was last seen wearing a white and green pajama shirt and diaper.